Self-Routing: Parameter-Free Expert Routing from Hidden States: Results

 \subsection{Expert utilization}

 We examine how evenly each routing mechanism distributes tokens across experts.
-For this analysis, we collect expert assignments over 4.43M routed tokens and compute, for each MoE layer, the expert fractions $f_i$ and the corresponding Shannon entropy
+For this analysis, we collect expert assignments over 4.43M routed tokens and compute, for each MoE layer, the expert fractions $f_i$ and the corresponding Shannon entropy $\mathcal{H} = - \sum_{i=1}^{N} f_i \log f_i$.
 We report normalized entropy by dividing by $\log N$, so a value of 1 corresponds to perfectly uniform expert usage.

 Figure~\ref{fig:entropy_by_layer} shows that Self-Routing yields consistently higher expert-utilization entropy than both the learned router and the fixed random projection across most layers.
 Averaged over all 12 MoE layers, normalized entropy increases from 0.617 for the learned router to 0.648 for fixed random projection and 0.724 for Self-Routing.
 Relative to the learned router, this is a gain of about 17\% for Self-Routing.
-The strongest imbalance appears in the earliest layers for all three methods: the first two layers are close to the two-expert regime, with normalized entropy near $\log 2 / \log 8 \approx 0.33$.
+The strongest imbalance appears in the earliest layers for all three methods.
+The first two layers are close to the two-expert regime, with normalized entropy near $\log 2 / \log 8 \approx 0.33$.
 A plausible interpretation is that early hidden representations have not yet differentiated enough to support rich routing decisions, regardless of the routing mechanism.
 After this initial phase, however, Self-Routing settles into a much more stable high-entropy regime, while the learned router and fixed random projection remain more concentrated and more variable across depth.